 This is where we hold the convention.
 We need to make a contract with them to rent out the entire facility.
 They usually charge us $50 dollars a day for the event.
 The contact person will be the Gaming Club Advisor.
 You use his or her personal phone number on the contract.
 We need to create this contract by DD/DD/DDDD, otherwise we will not be guaranteed the space.

 Clubs

+Nanocon receives help from local clubs on campus.
+We try to work with as many as possible, but please check with each club every year to verify their participation, and don’t be afraid to branch out!

 Gaming Club